JustGoingViral/plug-n-api/README.md

 npm (Node Package Manager)

+Postman

+# Nextech Credentials
+Step 1: Contact Nextech to obtain the following:
+ApplicationID
+GroupID
+Username
+Password

+Step 2: Sign in to Azure portal: http://portal.azure.com/ using the username and the temporary password Nextech has given.
+Change the password through the given link.

+Step 3: Set up the API using the instructions from this documentation: https://nextechsystems.github.io/selectapidocspub/#getting-started

+Note: nx-practice-id is the same as the GroupID, and clientID is the same as ApplicationID

+Step 4: Request Access Token on Postman using these instructions: https://nextechsystems.github.io/selectapidocspub/#authentication

 # Installation and Setup
 Follow these steps to install and set up the Plug n API: